 At Cyberclick we have designed our own lead scoring matrix based on two parameters.

 - The demographic profile of the lead, obtained from the data the lead has left they downloaded a form, for instance.
-We then classify the lead into different categories: stranger (we don’t have enough data), unsuitable, suitable, and highly suitable.
+We then classify the lead into different categories such as stranger (someone we don’t have enough data on), unsuitable, suitable, and highly suitable.

 - The behavior of the lead, including the interactions they had with our website and our content.
 A lead can be considered inactive, less active, active, or very active.

-If we cross the two parameters together, we can have up to 16 different possible lead combinations.
+Based on this table, we can have up to 16 different possible lead combinations.
 We can assign different “temperatures” to each category to get a better idea of how to handle each case.

 - Cold Leads: We don’t know much information about them or they are inactive

-- Warm Leads: They are more active and fit than cold leads, but they are not yet at the optimal combination of both parameters.
+- Warm Leads: They are more active than cold leads but they are not yet at the optimal combination of both parameters.

-- Hot Leads: These leads are both very fit and very active.
-These leads are the ones we are most interested in and who we should be acting on.
+- Hot Leads: These leads are very active.
+They are the ones we are most interested in and who we should be